Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions

 The first three terms in Eq.~(\ref{eq:Iqc-4}) originate from the ABS that are sustained by the superconducting gaps in the short-junction limit, see Eqs.~(\ref{eq:quartets-short-1})-(\ref{eq:quartets-short-2}) for the quartets, and Eq.~(\ref{eq:sq-short}) for the split quartets.
 The last two terms in Eq.~(\ref{eq:Iqc-4}) reflect the coupling between the ABS and the nonequilibrium electronic populations.

-Finally, we also phenomenologically take into account the possibility that the electrochemical potential $\delta \mu_N\left(eV,\frac{\Phi}{\Phi_0}\right)$ is different at the magnetic fluxes $\frac{\Phi}{\Phi_0}=0$ and $\frac{\Phi}{\Phi_0}=\frac{1}{2}$.
-We use the notations The critical currents are then parameterized by $\delta \mu_N'$, and they also depend on the strength $s_0$ of the electroflux effect \cite{Stoof-Nazarov1,Stoof-Nazarov2}.
+Finally, we also phenomenologically take into account the possibility that the electrochemical potential $\delta \mu_N\left(eV,\frac{\Phi}{\Phi_0}\right)$ is different at the magnetic fluxes $\frac{\Phi}{\Phi_0}=0$ and $\frac{\Phi}{\Phi_0}=\frac{1}{2}$. {The electroflux effect \cite{Stoof-Nazarov1,Stoof-Nazarov2} corresponds to the sensitivity of the electrochemical potential on the flux in the loop.} We use the notations The critical currents are then parameterized by $\delta \mu_N'$, and they also depend on the strength $s_0$ of the electroflux effect \cite{Stoof-Nazarov1,Stoof-Nazarov2}.
 The shift $\delta \mu_N' \propto V$ in the electrochemical potential is proportional to the bias voltage $V$ in the presence of nonsymmetrical contacts between the superconducting leads and the ballistic 2D-metal.